-Now that the iOS project is set up, we need to add the Turbo iOS library to the project which is Hotwire's native extension.
-We'll get into the details of what this does in the next chapter.
+Now that the iOS project is set up, we need to add the Turbo and Strada iOS packages to the project which area Hotwire's native libraries.
+We'll get into the details of what these do in the next chapter.